 In addition, CH Program students earn more depending on their 2 years’ clinical internship.
 If required, the Student Visa D to be gainfully employed between semesters, as well as up to 15 hrs per week during the semester.

 The costs above are as of Autumn Semester 2020.
+Our current semester fees can be found here.

 Below is a graphical timeline of the CH-Program requirements.